A Case for Partitioned Bloom Filters: False positive analysis

 \section{False positive analysis}

-We now do a theoretical analysis of the false positive rate, revisiting the Bloom's analysis, the standard analysis, existing improvements to the standard analysis producing a correct formula, the formula for partitioned Bloom filters, and compare standard with partitioned Bloom filters.
-In the next section we present a novel \emph{per-element} false positive analysis, showing how the expected false positive behaves for different elements in the domain.
+We now do a theoretical analysis of the FPR, revisiting the Bloom's analysis, the standard analysis, existing improvements to the standard analysis producing a correct formula, the formula for partitioned Bloom filters, and compare standard with partitioned Bloom filters.
+In the next section we present a novel \emph{per-element} false positive analysis, showing how the expected FPR behaves for different elements in the domain.